-3. Monetisation of value added from power-to-gas to the energy system a) Need to coordinate the specific provisions of the various sectors covered by
+3. Monetisation of value added from power-to-gas to the energy system a.
+Need to coordinate the specific regulations of electricity and gas markets:

 As power-to-gas combines several sectors, its rules are currently found in various provisions in the different sectors.
 It is often unclear how these are related to each other and should therefore be clarified in a Directive/Regulation that represents the sectors in interaction.
-Not clarifying how power-to-gas can be applied across all sectors, including a simplification of who is allowed to operate the facility, hinders the power-to-gas technology's system benefit to release its full potential.

-b) Reflecting externalities in electricity pricing - harmonised in Europe
+b.
+Reflecting externalities in electricity pricing - harmonised in Europe

 The production costs of green gases change fundamentally if not only the direct costs are considered, but also the externalities such as incorporating the damages by using fossil molecules into their market price.
 Moreover, power-to-gas systems contribute to the reduction of infrastructure expansion.
 The prices and fees for electricity needed for power-to-gas applications should reflect this.
-The costs for natural gas have ranged between 1.3 €-cent/kWh and 3 €-cent/kWh in the last 12 months, depending on the situation on the world market [35].
-In comparison, generation costs for green methane from power-to-gas could start at around 14 €-cent, according to calculations from the STORE&GO project and decrease to around 6 €-cent by 2050 [36].
+The costs for natural gas have ranged between 1.3 €-cent/kWh and 3 €-cent/kWh in the last 12 months, depending on the situation on the world market [37].
+In comparison, generation costs for green methane from power-to-gas could start at around 14 €-cent, according to calculations from the STORE&GO project and decrease to around 6 €-cent by 2050 [38].
 This gap must be closed or rather even inverted to create business cases for power-to-gas.